boydavidtaga/neiro.io/_posts/2017-09-16-building-dynamic-queries-with-ecto.md

 ---
 layout: post
 title: Building dynamic queries with Ecto
+crosspost_to_medium: true
 tags: [programming, elixir, ecto, databases]
 ---

 [Ecto](https://github.com/elixir-ecto/ecto) is the most popular, robust and solid solution to work with databases in **Elixir** ecosystem.
 Ecto is not ORM, ODM nor *Repository patern* library. *Ecto* is just a wrapper for common constructions to work with databases, nothing less and nothing more.

 **Ecto.Query** is the core module for operations with database queries.
-It allow us to easily build any queries with predefined conditions that we wanted.
+It allows us to easily build any queries with predefined conditions that we wanted.

 But what if we want to build *really* dynamic query?
 The common case can be filtering by list of attributes.